p-lr/TrekMe/doc/troubleshoot/troubleshoot.md

 To fix this issue, you have to go to your device settings -> "Battery".
 Then, you should see a menu "Battery optimization" or similar.
 You should see a list of applications.
 Scroll down to find TrekMe and disable the battery optimization.

+## <a name="TOC-record-gpx-straight-lines"></a> Straight lines appear on my GPX recording

+This problem can have two root causes:

+1. The battery optimization is active for TrekMe.
+Follow instructions for [My GPX recording sometimes stops by itself](#TOC-record-gpx-stop).

+2. The location permission isn't set to "Allow all the time".
+Allowing the location just when using the app isn't enough.

 ## <a name="TOC-other"></a> I have another issue